Zac Efron: 2009–present: Dramatic roles and mainstream projects

 Later in 2014, Efron was seen in the adult comedy Neighbors (2014).
 The film revolved around a young couple who struggle to raise their baby daughter while living next to the house of a wild fraternity led by its president, played by Efron.
-The film became a major commercial success and earned mostly positive reviews from critics, who also added that he had successfully shed his "Disney pretty boy" image.
+The film was a commercial success and earned mostly positive reviews from critics, who also added that he had successfully shed his "Disney pretty boy" image.

 Efron's only release in 2015 was the moderately successful We Are Your Friends, in which he played a struggling DJ.
 In January 2016, he starred in the adult comedy Dirty Grandpa as a straitlaced young man who begrudgingly indulges his grandfather's unhinged personality by taking him on a vacation to Florida.
-The film received mostly negative reviews from critics for its crude humor but became a commercial success upon its release.
+The film received mostly negative reviews from critics for its crude humor but became a commercial success.
 He subsequently starred in the comedy sequel Neighbors 2: Sorority Rising, which became a commercial and critical success upon its release in May 2016.
 The film followed the same couple who team up with their former rival (Efron) to take down a hard-partying sorority led by a freshman.
 His third 2016 comedy, released in July, was Mike and Dave Need Wedding Dates.